spockbots/city/docs-source/source/edu/lessons.rst

 Three color sensors
 -------------------

-Now we have a beautiful example for a python class in our color sensow.
-The next lesson will introduce you on how you can use the same class to define a new one that includes a number of colorsensors.
+Now we have a beautiful example for a Python class in our color sensor.
+The next lesson will introduce you to how you can use the same class to define a new one that includes a number of colorsensors.
 We specify the ports simply as a list at time of creation.
 So our goal is to do something like